lh3/hickit/README.md

 ## <a name="related"></a>Related Projects

-[Dip-c][dip-c-repo] is the primary pipeline used in the Dip-C paper (in review) and deeply influenced the development of hickit.
+[Dip-c][dip-c-repo] is the primary pipeline used in the Dip-C paper (in review) and has deeply influenced the development of hickit.
 Hickit in turn optimizes and simplifies multiple steps in the dip-c pipeline.
 It can reproduce several main conclusions in the paper and occasionally improve the structure.
 Hickit also learns from [nuc\_dynamics][nuc-dyn] on single-cell 3D genome